jozefg/drafts/parametricity.md

 into something useful.
 This is the general idea of most parametricity proofs.

-Now for something a bit more challenging,
+Now for something a bit more challenging, equivalence in the

 ## A Note on Free Theorems